ablanco1950/LicenSePlate_Yolov8_FilterSVM_PaddleOCR/README.md

 GetNumberInternationalLicensePlate_Yolov8_SVMFilters_PaddleOCR_V1.py

+Any folder may be tested changing instruction 14, the resultas in LicenseResults.txt file

 Comparing with the reference project: https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR you get a lower precision but a considerable reduction in execution time.

 The references are identical to those of the project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR: